Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

-With multiple treatment groups, we also need to extend our notion of no-anticipation (though its empirical content is exactly the same). \begin{customass}{NA-S}[No-Anticipation with staggered treatment timing] For all units $i$ that are eventually treated and all pre-treatment periods $t$, $Y_{i,t}(g) = Y_{i,t}(\infty)$. \end{customass} Like before, Assumption \ref{ass:NA_staggered} imposes that treatment effects are zero in all pre-treatment periods as a consequence of units not acting on the potential knowledge of future treatment dates before they are actually exposed to treatment.
+With multiple treatment groups, we also need to extend our notion of no-anticipation (though its empirical content is exactly the same). \begin{customass}{NA-S}[No-Anticipation with staggered treatment timing] For all units $i$ that are eventually treated and all pre-treatment periods $t$, $Y_{i,t}(g) = Y_{i,t}(\infty)$. \end{customass} Like Assumption \ref{ass:NA}, Assumption \ref{ass:NA_staggered} imposes that treatment effects are zero in all pre-treatment periods as a consequence of units not acting on the potential knowledge of future treatment dates before they are actually exposed to treatment.
 We maintain this assumption throughout this section.

 Finally, we assume that a ``never-treated'' group always exists in our staggered DiD setup.
 If all units are eventually treated, we drop all the data from when the last cohort is treated, so the last-treated cohort becomes the ``never-treated'' cohort, and $T$ here denotes the number of available periods in the subset of the data that we will use in our analysis.
-This is essentially without loss of generality because, under standard DiD assumptions, we cannot identify any $ATT$ for periods where all units are treated.
+This is essentially without loss of generality, because under standard DiD assumptions, we cannot identify any $ATT$ for periods where all units are treated.
 We also dropped data from units treated in the first available period, $G_i=1$, as such treatment group does not have any pre-treatment data, preventing us from conducting a DiD analysis.

 Figure \ref{fig:trends_gxt} plots average weighted mortality data by the year of Medicaid expansion ($G_i$) and time.
 As in Table \ref{tab:two_by_two_ex} and Figure \ref{fig:trends}, these are all the means necessary to calculate a staggered DiD estimate.
-Like in Section \ref{sec:2_by_T}, we only report population-weighted results for brevity throughout this section.